bhk/scam/memo.md

 The database uses function names to identify memoized operations, and two different programs might assign different definitions to the same name (especially when the two programs are different versions of the same project).
-Different database files can co-exist in the same directory (the BLOB files are written atomically, so there is no potential for confusion).
-The SCAM compiler hashes the its own source files to generate a unique ID.
+Different database files can co-exist in the same directory.
+The SCAM compiler hashes its own source files to generate a unique ID that it incorporates into its DB name, so that one version of SCAM will not corrupt the cache of another.
+(The BLOB files are written atomically, so one BLOB cache can be shared.)

 If global state differs between two invocations of the same program -- e.g. current directory, or environment variables -- persistent memoization